 Rarely, infection can spread from the epiglottis to other parts of the body, including the ear, the brain, the heart and the lungs.

-The Hib vaccine is advised for all babies at age 2, 3, 4 and 12 months.
+The Hib vaccine is advised for all babies at 2 months, 3 months, 4 months and 12 months.
+It is part of the routine vaccination programme in the UK.
 This has led to a dramatic reduction in cases of epiglottitis in children.
-However, as with all vaccines, it is not always 100% effective.
-Epiglottitis may also be caused by other germs (bacteria).
+The Hib vaccine is over 95% effective.

 What is the epiglottis?

-The epiglottis is a leaf-shaped flap of cartilage tissue that lies just behind the back of your tongue.
+The epiglottis is a leaf-shaped flap of cartilage tissue that lies just behind the back of the tongue.

-When you swallow, your epiglottis covers your voice box (larynx) stopping food from entering your windpipe (trachea).
-Your voice box is in the front of your neck above your windpipe.
-It contains your vocal cords and also allows air to pass from your mouth into your windpipe, and from there to your lungs.
+When swallowing, the epiglottis covers the voice box (larynx), stopping food from entering the windpipe (trachea).
+The voice box is in the front of the neck above the windpipe.
+It contains the vocal cords and also allows air to pass from the mouth into the windpipe and from there to the lungs.